top of page

 There are very few things more uninteresting than reading a list of names that we don’t know or recognize (it is highly possible that you skipped some of the names in the list above!)
 However, Matthew starts with the genealogical account of Jesus to set the stage and show where in history Jesus was born.
 Jesus was an actual historical figure, not a mythological one.
 Some worldviews are based on mythological figures with stories of heroism and imagined capabilities.
 However, the account of Jesus is strictly grounded in historical fact.
 (See Historical accounts of Jesus outside the Bible).
 There are at least three important aspects of this list.

 He talks about Tamar, whose story is so sordid that one is shocked at its inclusion in the Bible.
 But the Bible is a story of unvarnished human history.
 The next woman that is mentioned, Rahab, was a foreigner who helped Israel during its early geographic formation.
 Ruth is another foreigner who chose to follow the God of Israel.
 Bathsheba is called "the wife of Uriah" to bring home the point of the scandal involved in the lineage.
-It is highly unusual to mention four mothers all of whom had some irregularity associated with their inclusion.
+It is highly unusual to mention four mothers, all of whom had some irregularity associated with their inclusion.
 Matthew is likely setting the stage to show the scandal related to the birth of Jesus through an unwed mother.

-Throughout this account, he follows the formula: X was the father of Y and Y was the father of Z. When he comes to the birth of Jesus, however, there is a clear difference.
+X was the father of Y, and Y was the father of Z.

 and Jacob the father of Joseph the husband of Mary, of whom Jesus was born, who is called Christ (Matthew 1:16).